Infernis264/TwitchViewerSelector/README.md

 !queue - displays all users in the queue

+---

+### Mod commands

-!draw - (can only be used by mods and priveleged users) draws a random person from the queue
+!draw - draws a random person from the queue

+!startqueue - allows regular users to use queue commands

+!stopqueue - disallows queue commands so chat will not get spammed with commands when the queue isn't open